wrapperband/FeathercoinWalletGuide/README.md

 # Feathercoin Wallet Buttons Bar

-***How do I send and receive transactions? :***
+## Hiding the Button Bar

-**Tip :** *The button menu can be closed to make more room : If you need to activate the buttons or close the button menu :*
+The button menu can be closed to make more room.
+If you need to activate the buttons or close the button menu then :

-* Right click with your mouse on the button menu on the buttons menu to show the Tabs Toolbar check-box to close the button toolbar.
+Right click with your mouse on the button menu on the buttons menu to show the Tabs Toolbar check-box to close the button toolbar.

 ## Receive Button

 In order to receive funds you need to create a receive address, The label, message and request amount are optional, press request payment and the address is created.

-In this case :
+In this case the invoice is for :

-Amount: 0.35 FTC
+Amount: 22.00 FTC
-Label: Expenses for buying the replacement jug
+Label: This is an invoice for the payment
-Message: I'll bill you separately for the other things I got for you
+Message: There's no hurry the end of the month will be fine.

 ![Receive Button](/images/ftc-0.9.3.2-button.menu.Receive.01.png)